chrisbpawsey/hpc-intro/_episodes/050-modules.md

          randbase  choose a random base from hets cutN      cut sequence at long N
          listhet   extract the position of each het
 ```
 {: .output}

 We've successfully installed our first piece of software!
+In this case, there
+were no additional dependencies to install.